-- annual lease debt service expenditures divided by General Funds (i.e., General and Debt Service Funds) expenditures (excluding interfund transfers) as reported in the most recent Comprehensive Annual Financial Report.
-Proportion of Fixed-Rate and Variable-Rate COPs Issues.
-The Debt Management Policy requires the District to keep its variable rate exposure, to the extent not hedged or swapped to fixed rate, at or below 20% of the total principal of outstanding COPs or \$100 million, whichever is less.
+- Proportion of Fixed-Rate and Variable-Rate COPs Issues.
+The Debt Management Policy requires the District to keep its variable rate exposure, to the extent not hedged or swapped to fixed rate, at or below \$100 million.
 If variable rate debt is issued, the Chief Financial Officer periodically, but at least annually, determines whether it is appropriate to convert the debt to fixed interest rates.
-Such conversions were recommended and executed in Fiscal Year 2011-12.
-Ratio of Outstanding Debt to Assessed Value.
+Such conversions were executed in Fiscal Year 2011-12. - Ratio of Outstanding Debt to Assessed Value.
 The formula for this computation is contained in Section 15106 of the Education Code.
 The ratio is calculated for both "Direct Debt" (i.e., General Obligation Bonds) and "Combined Direct Debt" (both General Obligation Bonds and COPs), the latter commonly referred to as "Debt Burden" in the California Municipal Statistics Overlapping Debt Statement.
 In addition, the ratio "Overall Debt Burden" includes the District's Direct Debt plus the Direct Debt of issuers whose boundaries overlap those of the District.
 It is important to monitor the levels and growth of Direct Debt and Overall Direct Debt as they portray the debt burden borne by the District's taxpayers and serve as proxies for taxpayer capacity to take on additional debt in the future.
 A summary of overlapping debt in the District is set forth in Appendix 4. - Ratio of Outstanding Debt Per Capita.
 The formula for this computation is Outstanding Debt divided by the population residing within the District's boundaries.
 Ratios are computed for both "Direct Debt Per Capita" and "Overall Debt Per Capita."
 It is important to monitor these ratios as they attempt to measure the degree to which debt is concentrated, i.e. whether it is spread across a large or small population.
-It should be noted that no official population data is collected at the District level, but the District uses estimates of its population in the per capita ratios.

 The District's ratios and benchmark targets are provided in Tables 9 and 10.